FernandoDurier/docker-edu/README.md

 7. Now that the environment is setup, lets make the one file that will make every magic of docker-compose a reality, create a new file called docker-compose and its extension will yml(yet another markup language)
 8. Edit the yml as we edited in here -> [docker-compose](./docker-compose.yml)
 9. As you saw there, we declared the services we dockerized, the path where the dockerfile can be found (`build`), the image that will be generated through their Dockerfiles process (`image`) and finally the port mapping (`ports`), i.e. in which port of the container the service will be exposed and in which port of the host the docker's port will be exposed.
+10. Now that everything is mapped and defined, go to the folder where the yml file is in and issue the following commands: `docker-compose up`
+11. In order to stop and clear the containers created, issue the following command: `docker-compose down`